-Your doctor will generally conduct a thorough physical examination, including checking your height.
-You may be asked to bend forward from the waist while your doctor views your spine from the side.
-Your doctor might also perform a neurological exam to check your reflexes and muscle strength.
+Your health care provider will generally conduct a thorough physical examination, including checking your height.
+You may be asked to bend forward from the waist while the provider views your spine from the side.
+You may also undergo a neurological exam to check your reflexes and muscle strength.

 Kyphosis treatment depends on the cause and severity of your condition.